 Whether you have a Bugatti or Bentley competing in the Concours d'Elegance or are contemplating which vehicle will start you down this road, we’re here to help make sure your classic car collection brings more pleasure than concern.
 Below, our team answers a few common questions around protecting an investment in classic cars.

 Everything that concerns a regular car owner—accidents, breakdowns and theft— but multiplied by 10.
 A classic or vintage car is fragile, rare and valuable.
 In fact, sometimes it is irreplaceable so there are unique risks when owning a collectible like this.

 What are some of those risks?

-Well classic cars are unique, which means the risk of theft or scam is higher.
+Well, classic cars are unique, which means the risk of theft or scam is higher.
 For example, after participating in a vintage car show, you will want to take necessary precautions to make sure your car gets safely put inside the garage and not in the hands of a thief.
-Another concern is market scams, which happens more often than you think.
+Another concern is market scams, which happen more often than you think.
 One client bought a vintage car on eBay only to discover that the purported “original” parts were decades younger than the rest of the car (meaning the parts were replaced…not refurbished as most collectors would want).
 To minimize these risks, we recommend to only buy from reputable dealers.
 In addition, have the vehicle appraised by an independent expert and demand proof you are buying from the rightful owner.
 If you need help securing the right vendor, your broker can provide you with a list of recommendations with deep expertise in the market.